mderriey/mderriey.github.io/_posts/2020-09-12-resolve-ef-core-interceptors-with-dependency-injection.md

 However, it turns out that both the `DbContext` instance and its options are by default registered as scoped services.
 In an ASP.NET Core application, it translates to new instances being constructed for each HTTP request.

-The implication is that should we need it, our interceptors can be registered as scoped services without causing a [captive dependency problem](https://blog.ploeh.dk/2014/06/02/captive-dependency/), which is when a service with a "longer" lifetime,like a singleton, takes a dependency on a service with a "shorter" lifetime, like a scoped service.
+The implication is that should we need it, our interceptors can be registered as scoped services without causing a [captive dependency problem](https://blog.ploeh.dk/2014/06/02/captive-dependency/), which is when a service with a "longer" lifetime, like a singleton, takes a dependency on a service with a "shorter" lifetime, like a scoped service.
 Naturally, the same principle applies to the dependencies of our interceptors as well.

 I'm yet to run into a situation where I need an interceptor to be defined as a scoped service, but it's good to know it's a possible option.